FolkFirebrand/stream-break-screen/README.md

 ---

-### Step 2 — Open in Browser to Configure
+### Step 2 — Configure Your Settings

-Double-click `index.html` to open it in Chrome or Edge.
-This lets you:
+You have two ways to set up your defaults before adding the source to your stream software:

+**Option A — Edit `config.js` directly (recommended for initial setup)**
+Open `config.js` in any text editor (Notepad works) and fill in your details — social handles, break message, timer duration, theme, and logo filename.
+These settings are loaded every time the overlay starts.
+See the [Advanced: Edit config.js Directly](#️-advanced-edit-configjs-directly) section below for the full reference.

+**Option B — Use the Interact window in your stream software**
-- Press **`C`** or click the **⚙️** gear icon to open the Settings panel
+Once you've added the Browser Source (Step 3), right-click it and choose **Interact**.
+From there, press **`C`** or click the ⚙️ gear icon to open the live Settings panel, make your changes, and click **Apply & Save Settings**.
-- Set your break message, timer duration, social handles, theme, and logo
-- Click **Apply & Save Settings** — your choices are saved and will persist automatically

-> You only need the browser open for this setup step.
-Once your settings are saved, you're done here.
+> **⚠️ Important:** Opening `index.html` in Chrome or Edge and saving settings there will **not** carry those settings over to OBS or Streamlabs.
+Each environment (your regular browser and the stream software's built-in browser) stores its settings separately.
+Use `config.js` or the **Interact** window to configure the overlay as it will appear on stream.

 ---